Code-Screen/Code-Screen.github.io/docs/creating-custom-terraform-assessments.md

 #### Permissions

 If you want to use `AWS`, please send us the permissions the candidate's `IAM` user will need to have to create the required resources to pass your assessment.
-We will then create an IAM user in <strong>our</strong> `AWS` account with the given permissions.
-We will then `AWS Access Key and Secret Key` to the existing `credentials` file in the template repo.
+We will then create an IAM user in <strong>our</strong> AWS account with the given permissions.
+We will then add the AWS `Access Key and Secret Key` to the existing `credentials` file in the template repo.

 Likewise, for `GCP`, please send us the permissions the candidate's `service account` will need to have to create the required resources to pass your assessment.
-We will then create service account in <strong>our</strong> `GCP` account with the given permissions.
+We will then create a new service account in <strong>our</strong> `GCP` account with the given permissions.
 We will then add the service account's key `.json` file to your template repo (replacing the existing `foo.json` file).

 #### GitHub Action